alekLukanen/go-templ-htmx-example-app/README.md

 ### Build Templ Files

-In the `core-service/core` directory run this command to build the templ files
+In the base directory run this command to build the templ files
 ```
-templ generate ./core/ui/
+templ generate ./ui/
 ```

 ### Build Tailwind CSS

-In the `core-service/core` directory run this command
+In the base directory run this command
 ```
-npx tailwindcss -c ./core/ui/tailwind.config.js -i ./core/ui/main.css -o ./core/ui/static/main.css --minify
+npx tailwindcss -c ./ui/tailwind.config.js -i ./ui/main.css -o ./ui/static/main.css --minify
 ```

 ### Run the Server

-In the `core-service` directory run this command to start the server
+In the base directory run this command to start the server
 ```
 go run cmd/ui/main.go
 ```